PJ’S Daily Bugle #4 – Free access TO Goods and services

 Guest post.
 Translated from the French by Tim Gupwell

 Here is a summary of the situation.
 Newly named Prime Minister, Antonis Samaras is continuing to put together a government which was voted in on the basis that it would renegotiate a bail-out plan which is falling apart anyway.
 In supporting him without sending in any of their big names, Pasok and Dima are doing the strict minimum, which augurs badly for the outcome of the experience.
 In Brussels the new Greek finance minister is awaited resolutely, with, at best, extensions to the time frame likely to be granted.
-“Renegotiating the Greek bailout would be a very dangerous strategy.
-It would harm those countries that are quietly implementing reforms”, warned Jens Weidmann of the Bundesbank.
+“Renegotiating the … Read the rest

 Guest post.
 Translated from the French by Tim Gupwell